200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-07-FoamDartRPG.md

 ## Judge Comments

-I could see games where this technique might add to the immersion, and certainly several where it would add to the fun. _- [Sarah Judd]_({{site.baseurl}}/judges)
+I could see games where this technique might add to the immersion, and certainly several where it would add to the fun. - [_Sarah Judd_]({{site.baseurl}}/judges)

 Non-Expanding Recreational Foam is one of my favourite things, and this is a fun mechanic for using it in a game.
-I can see the players messing about at a late-night session with this one and having a lot of fun, and it makes a break from entirely removing skill from proceedings as most systems do. _- [Grant Howitt]_({{site.baseurl}}/judges)
+I can see the players messing about at a late-night session with this one and having a lot of fun, and it makes a break from entirely removing skill from proceedings as most systems do. - [_Grant Howitt_]({{site.baseurl}}/judges)